mhewedy/spwrap/README.md

 # spwrap
-Stored Procedure caller
+Stored Procedure caller; simply execute stored procedure from java code.

-Wrap Stored Procedures exeuction code.

 compitable with `jdk` >= `1.6` (never tested with jdk 1.5), with 1 dependency on `slf4j-api`